nospaceships/node-raw-socket/README.md

 The optional `options` parameter is an object, and can contain the following
 items:

+ * `addressFamily` - Either the constant `raw.AddressFamily.IPv4` or the
+   constant `raw.AddressFamily.IPv6`, defaults to the constant `raw.AddressFamily.IPv4`
  * `protocol` - Either one of the constants defined in the `raw.Protocol` object or the protocol number to use for the socket, defaults to the consant `raw.Protocol.None`